-VI.
+VIII.
 CONCLUSION

 In this paper, we proposed performing quantum simulations using variationally determined schedule functions.
-Our main objective was to shorten the time of individual runs during iterations of annealing, which is essential for obtaining accurate results in the absence of error correction.
-We conducted numerical simulations with the intent of investigating several characteristics of the VSQS algorithm by using the examples of finding ground states of molecular systems (H2 and P4) and Ising model.
-We analyzed the effects and advantages gained by the introduction of distinct schedule functions for distinct spins and optimizing the schedule functions variationally.
+Our main objective was to shorten the individual runtimes during iterations of annealing, which is essential for obtaining accurate results in the NISQ era of quantum computing, which is marked by the absence of error correction techniques.
+We conducted numerical simulations with the intent of investigating several characteristics of the VSQS algorithm, and achieved this aim by employing VSQS to find the ground states of various molecular systems (such as H2 and P4), as well as to solve an Ising model.
+We analyzed the effects and advantages gained by the introduction of distinct schedule functions for distinct spins, as well as by optimizing the schedule functions variationally.
 For computationally simple problems, such as finding the ground state of a hydrogen molecule, the optimization of the schedule functions enabled us to shorten the time of a single annealing run significantly.
-For more challenging problems, namely the square configuration of the P4 molecule in which the highest occupied and lowest unoccupied molecular orbitals become degenerate, the use of distinct schedule functions for distinct terms is more important for shortening the annealing time.
+For more challenging problems, namely the square configuration of the P4 molecule in which the highest occupied and lowest unoccupied molecular orbitals become degenerate, the use of distinct schedule functions for distinct terms was found to be the most influential contributing factor to shortening the annealing time.
+VSQS allows quantum states to have an overlap with instantaneous excited states in a certain way during ASP, which results in achieving a significant overlap with the true ground state at the end of the annealing process.

-We also applied the VSQS algorithm for the triangular Ising model, which has randomness and frustration.
+We also applied the VSQS algorithm for the triangular Ising model, which is understood to possess randomness and frustration.
 In this model, we introduced a navigator Hamiltonian consisting of $\sigma^x \sigma^x$ couplings.
-We found that the timedependent Hamiltonian becomes non-stoquastic for the optimal schedule functions.
+We found that the time-dependent Hamiltonian becomes non-stoquastic for the optimal schedule functions.

 Furthermore, we demonstrated the VSQS algorithm's resilience to control errors.
-We considered the case where the final Hamiltonian was inaccurately implemented.
+To do this, we considered the case where the final Hamiltonian was inaccurately implemented.
 When the quantum state followed the adiabatic path, then the final state became the ground state of the inaccurate final Hamiltonian.
 Therefore, the computational results provide inaccurate answers for optimization problems.
 The VSQS algorithm allows for adjustments to be made to the schedule functions so that the final state minimizes the accurate Hamiltonian instead of the inaccurate Hamiltonian.
 By doing so, we successfully generated the true ground state of a hydrogen molecule.